nadeulab/IgCaller/README.md

 * tumor_sample_output_purity_RawTumorCoverage.pdf: File containing the plots of the raw tumor coverage along the genes used to estimate the purity.
 * tumor_sample_output_purity_NormalizedTumorCoverage.pdf: File containing the plots of the normalized tumor coverage along the genes used to estimate the purity.
 Coverage is normalized by mean coverage of the tumor sample in the region considered and by the coverage of the normal sample (i.e., baseline coverage distribution), if available.

-### Other notes

-An R script to help the study of mutational signatures in CLL is available under the "Mutational_signature_analysis_in_CLL" folder.
-This script aims to determine the presence/absence of non-canonical AID mutations (signature 9) in CLL patients using an already defined catalogue of single nucleotide variants.

 ### Third-party packages and reference files

 The IgCaller repository bundles several third-party packages and reference files required for its operation.
 All of these resources are included directly within IgCaller, so users do not need to perform any additional installation or configuration steps.
 To ensure transparency and properly acknowledge the original sources, this section documents the external materials integrated into the tool.
 It is provided solely for explanatory context.